yecril71pl/cpp-docs.pl-pl/docs/parallel/amp/reference/accelerator-view-class.md

 ## <a name="accelerator_view__is_auto_selection"></a> is_auto_selection

-Pobiera wartość logiczną wskazującą, czy środowisko uruchomieniowe automatycznie wybiera odpowiednie akcelerator podczas accelerator_view jest przekazywana do [parallel_for_each](concurrency-namespace-functions-amp.md#parallel_for_each).
+Pobiera wartość logiczną, wskazującą, czy środowisko wykonawcze automatycznie wybiera odpowiedni akcelerator, gdy accelerator_view jest przekazywany do [parallel_for_each](concurrency-namespace-functions-amp.md#parallel_for_each).

 ### <a name="syntax"></a>Składnia